Contributed By SZA Schilling, Zutt & Anschütz

 German trade mark law allows the registration of series marks (being part of a trade mark family with identical components), if all applications have the same applicant and the same proposal for the leading class.

 Absolute grounds for refusal by the trade mark office to register a trade mark are:

-If absolute grounds for refusal are identified during the application examination process, the applicant will be notified in writing and will have the opportunity to make a statement.
+If absolute grounds for refusal (1.7 Refusal of Registration) are identified during the application examination process, the applicant will be notified in writing and will have the opportunity to make a statement.
 This statement will be examined.
 If it does not overcome all deficiencies stated in the notification, a decision will be taken to refuse the application (or, possibly, part of the application).
 In this case, the applicant has the opportunity to have this decision reviewed by filing a request for reconsideration (Erinnerung) or appeal proceedings (Beschwerde).
-For details, please see 4.5 Courts with Jurisdiction to Hear Trade Mark Matters, below.
+See 4.5 Courts with Jurisdiction.

 The DPMA does not check the existence of prior rights.
 Owners of prior rights can initiate opposition proceedings following the registration of the trade mark.
-For details please see 3 Opposition Procedure, below.
+See 3 Opposition Procedure.

 Third parties do not have the right to participate during the registration procedure.
 After the publication of the trade mark in the official electronic Trade Mark Journal, owners of earlier rights have the opportunity to object to the registration.
-For details, please see 3 Opposition Procedure, below.
+See 3 Opposition Procedure.

 After the DPMA has received the application, it is no longer possible to alter the trade mark applied for (even if the information provided is incorrect), except where the amendment relates to the correction of errors of wording or obvious mistakes.
 However, the applicant can withdraw the application at any time or restrict the contained list of goods and services.